-The New Teacher Induction Mentor is responsible for support to assigned protégé teachers.
-The Mentor will be assigned to a protégé similar in subject or grade level.
-Typical duties would include helping the assigned protégé teacher locate information about students, develop lesson plans and discussing effective teaching methods in order to analyze the process of teaching.
-Mentors could be assigned a maximum of three protégés.
-Training for mentors will be delivered by the school's assigned Instructional Coach.
+The New Instructional Personnel Induction Mentor is responsible for support to assigned beginning instructional personnel.
+The Mentor will be assigned to instructional personnel similar in subject or grade level.
+The mentor will offer four types of support to the assigned beginning mentee; physical, emotional, instructional and institutional.
+Mentors could be assigned a maximum of three beginning instructional personnel.
+Professional development for mentors will be delivered by the location's identified Lead Mentor.

-The funding source for these supplements is from the 117B General Appropriations-Teacher Training Categorical.
+The funding source for these supplements is from General Appropriations - Teacher Training Categorical.